softlayer/sl-ember-behavior/README.md

 **NOTE:** *Except for the `route` key name it DOES NOT matter what you name the keys (Resources) as they represent whatever CONCEPTS you want them to relate to in your application.*

-**NOTE:** *Except for the `route` key name it DOES NOT matter what case you use for the keys (Resources) though you will need to use the same case when referencing them in use of the Components or in Controllers.*
+**NOTE:** *Except for the `route` key name it DOES NOT matter what case you use for the keys (Resources) though you will need to use the same case when referencing them.*

 #### Restricting routes